JetBrains/teamcity-documentation/topics/teamcity-cloud.md

 __TeamCity Cloud Public Beta is open!__

-This page describes the current state of the TeamCity Cloud option, its Beta limitations, and target functionality.
+This document describes the current state of the TeamCity Cloud option, its Beta limitations, and target functionality.
 Please make sure to read it before joining our Public Beta program.

 </tip>

 ## About TeamCity Cloud

 TeamCity is a CI/CD server which key features are a powerful toolset and universality.
-With our Cloud version, we address the user demand in the most powerful CI/CD solution and make it available to you in a couple of minutes, with no need to maintain a server on-premise.
+With our Cloud version, we address the user demand in the full-featured CI/CD solution and make it available to you in a couple of minutes, with no need to maintain a server on-premise.

 __If you are new to TeamCity__, the Cloud Beta is a great starting point as it automatically resolves the task of installing and configuring the server.
 After your [cloud TeamCity server is ready](#Starting+TeamCity+Cloud), you can proceed to our [_Configure and run your first build_](configure-and-run-your-first-build.md) guide.

 When you register a TeamCity Cloud account, your own TeamCity server is automatically created in Amazon Web Services.
-The server operates on the newest version of TeamCity and currently provides Windows and Linux cloud agents out of the box.
+The server operates on the newest version of TeamCity and currently provides Windows and Linux cloud agents out of the box (self-hosted agents for Windows, Linux, and macOS are also supported).

-We plan to officially release our Cloud version at the end of 2020.
-All users of the Beta program will receive an opportunity to migrate their TeamCity data to the released Cloud version.
+We plan to officially release our Cloud version at the end of 2020 but the target date may change depending on the progress of Beta.

+__Users of the Beta program will be able to migrate their TeamCity data to the released Cloud version.__

 ## Starting TeamCity Cloud

-To start TeamCity in cloud, __[create a Cloud Beta account](https://www.jetbrains.com/lp/teamcity/cloud-new/)__.
+To start TeamCity in cloud, __[register a Cloud Beta account](https://www.jetbrains.com/lp/teamcity/cloud-new/)__.
 In a matter of seconds, your server will be available under the `beta.teamcity.com` domain.

 After the server is ready, an invitation link will be sent to your email.
 Proceed via this link to get to your administrative account.
 Everything is ready to build!